-- This study was conducted over a period of three days with various settings to optimize the Collect PAL in house. - Liquid (50:50 H2O:MeOH) was collected. - Parameters were selected in order to test for no dripping between well-towell or waste-to-well movements. - Version 2.1 Collect PAL Application was used. - Only 500 uL/min, 1.0 mL/min, and 1.5 mL/min flow rates were measured. - Parameters are shown on each graph. - Omm PENETRATION and Omm RETRACTION values were used for the study. - A Gilson 305 Pump with manometric module and 5.0 mL head were used.
-These had been PM'd and QA/QC performed just prior to use by Gilson. - For the first set of studies the furthest plate location was chosen as a worst case scenario for waste-to-well time movement after a short delay.
+- This study was conducted over a period of three days with various settings to optimize the Collect PAL in house. - Liquid (50:50 H2O:MeOH) was collected. - Parameters were selected in order to test for no dripping between well-towell or waste-to-well movements. - Version 2.1 Collect PAL Application was used. - Only 500 uL/min, 1.0 mL/min, and 1.5 mL/min flow rates were measured. - 70Asp and 70 Dsp settings were tested with 2.5, 3.0, 3.5, 4.0, 4.5, and 5.0 sec Collection values. - 5mm PENETRATION and 2mm RETRACTION values were used for the study. - A Gilson 305 Pump with manometric module and 5.0 mL head were used.
+These had been PM'd and QA/QC performed just prior to use by Gilson. - For these studies the furthest plate location was chosen as a worst case scenario for waste-to-well time movement after a short delay.

-First Study Overview
+Study Overview

 - A straight line in the graph means that every well was accessed for the same amount of time per well.
-It can be deduced from this that the Fraction Time per Well setting is accurate over a wide range of Fraction Sites. - Both Numerical by Column and Serpentine by Column collection patterns were examined. - For Numerical Collection the average time per well value disregards the first well time (move from waste to well 1) for 11 wells averaged. - For Serpentine Collection the average time per well uses all 12 recorded times. - Move from Waste incorporates a new feature in version 2.1 that adds 10mm distance only for the 1st aspiration to prevent dripping from Waste to Well #1.
+It can be deduced from this that the Fraction Time per Well setting is accurate over a wide range of Fraction Sites. - Both Numerical by Column and Serpentine by Column collection patterns were examined. - Move from Waste incorporates a new feature in version 2.1 that adds 10mm only for the 1st aspiration to prevent dripping from Waste to Well #1. - Multiple collection trials were performed at each fraction time to show the penetration and retraction effects on the time per well parameters at these flow rates. - These findings used in conjunction with the other studies will afford the researcher good starting points for their own method development.